Title 33: Human Services

 (B) is without proper parental care or subsistence, education, medical, or other care necessary for his or her well-being;

 (C) is without or beyond the control of his or her parent, guardian, or custodian; or

 (D) is habitually and without justification truant from compulsory school attendance.

-(4) "Commissioner" means the commissioner of the department for children and families or the commissioner's designee.
+(4) "Commissioner" means the Commissioner for Children and Families or the Commissioner's designee.

 (5) "Conditional custody order" means an order issued by the court in a juvenile proceeding conferring legal custody of a child to a parent, guardian, relative, or a person with a significant relationship with the child subject to such conditions and limitations as the court may deem necessary to provide for the safety and welfare of the child.
 Any conditions and limitations shall apply only to the individual to whom custody is granted.